 South Florida’s Verde Market goes green in a big way.
-Founded by Martha Balaguer and Pam Barrerra, the market sells plant-based, organic and waste-free products in bulk.
+Believing that there is more to sustainability than recycling alone, the market sells plant-based, organic and waste-free products in bulk.
 These include soaps, body lotions, shampoos, beauty products, coffees, teas and spices.
 “We only sell products that we believe in,” the owners say.

 15. Rain Tree Mercantile

 Rain Tree Mercantile claims it’s Melbourne’s most eclectic shop for locally produced gourmet foods and specialty gifts.
-Offerings include hot sauce, seasoning, salsa, wine and craft beer.
-One of its specialty items is a chili oil made and sold by a local startup called Tapped.
+Offerings include hot sauce, seasoning, wine and craft beer.
+You’ll also find various items like clothing, jewelry, quilts and more.

 Source: Google Maps